 The Committee meets weekly with formal governance meetings taking place monthly and at other times as special business circumstances may dictate.
-Its work is supported by subcommittees which focus their attention on key issues such as operational improvement and development, the fair treatment of customers, information security and counter-fraud measures.
+Its work is supported by subcommittees which focus their attention on key issues such as operational improvement and development, good customer outcomes, information security and counter-fraud measures.